SoheilAtaie/WrathRPG-/README.md

 The playable version is to be launched soon.

-Please also visit my personal pag: https://soheilataie.github.io/
+Please also visit my personal page: https://soheilataie.github.io/